 Module-level power electronics (MLPE) refer to devices electrically connected to each module such as microinverters, optimizers and rapid-shutdown devices.
 (See image to the left: An example of an MLPE mounted on the S-5!
 CorruBracket™ 500T PV.)

 Let’s take a quick look at these three components:

 - Microinverters convert power from DC to AC at each module.
 They can be mounted to the underside of each module using clips or attached to the roof.
 The benefit of microinverters is an increase in efficiency.
 The disadvantage of these devices is you’ll have more individual pieces of electronic equipment to maintain.

 - Optimizers help each module increase efficiency but do not convert power at the module level.
 They are less expensive than microinverters, but (as with microinverters) there are more pieces to maintain.
 The best place to affix an optimizer is beneath the module on the frame.
-(Image below shows the installation of an optimizer on a solar panel.)

 - Rapid-shutdown devices are safety solutions.
 They de-energize solar system DC conductors and give firefighters safe access to the roof during a fire.
 Rapid-shutdown devices should be attached to the module frame.